Marketers have to write so many different documents. You will write campaign content in landing pages, emails, social

-When the persuasion stimulus strikes, the person is ready to buy without knowing that he was primed into making this decision.
+When the persuasion stimulus strikes, the person is likely to buy without knowing that he was primed into making this decision.
 He would think the decision is his own.

 For example, a study showed that people who were shown (i.e primed with) rude words were more likely to interrupt the interviewer than those who were primed with neutral or polite words.

-Here are two simple ways to directly yet succinctly prime the users into buying:
+Here are two simple ways in persuasion marketing to directly yet succinctly prime the users into buying:

 1. Use “bye-bye” to signal the end of a problem in the buyer’s life.
 For example, you could say “Say bye-bye to stinky shoes in monsoon with quick-dry, anti-bacterial fabric”.
 You could also use “good-bye”.
 The word “bye-bye” is similar sounding to “buy-buy”, while “good-bye” sounds more like “a good buy”.
 These are called homonym pairs in English – different words but they have the same sound.
 Use these homonym pairs at the start of your product description or landing page.
 When the user reaches the CTA, his mind would be conditioned with the word “buy”.

 2. Arrange the product display sort order to achieve the relative price priming effect.
 For example, products placed next to very expensive options are registered in the human mind as cheap by virtue of inherent comparison.
 A $50 workout tee would appear much cheaper when placed next to a $120 workout hoodie.
-The user is very likely to choose the $50 tee even though he knows $50 is still too high for a workout tee.
+The user is very likely to buy/choose the $50 tee even though he knows $50 is still too high for a workout tee.